How to deploy an Azure resource using Terraform when it is not available in the AzureRM official provider

 The enable_sftp_create_localuser.sh script executes the following steps:

-• Checks if the AllowSFTP feature is enabled in your Azure subscription, if it is not enabled it throws and error.
+AllowSFTPfeature is enabled in your Azure subscription, if it is not enabled it throws and error. - Checks if the

 #!/bin/bash